koios-official/Lite-Node/README.md

 To deploy Koios Lite:

 1. Ensure all environment variables are correctly set for the production environment.
-2. Use the command `docker-compose up -d` to start all the services in detached mode.
+2. Use the command `docker compose up -d` to start all the services in detached mode.
 3. Monitor the logs for each service to ensure they are running correctly.
 4. Perform any necessary post-deployment checks to confirm the system is operational.